dapplooker/dapplooker-substreams/README.md

 ### Create Rust manifest file

-- To complete your new Substreams module, you must also create a Rust manifest file.
+- To complete your new Substreams module, you must also create a Rust manifest file. <br>
 - To use the example Rust manifest file, copy and paste its content into a new file named Cargo.toml.
-Save this file in the root directory of your Substreams module. - It's important to provide a unique and useful value for the "name" field and to make sure that crate-type = ["cdylib"] is defined so the WASM is generated.
+Save this file in the root directory of your Substreams module. <br>
+- It's important to provide a unique and useful value for the "name" field and to make sure that crate-type = ["cdylib"] is defined so the WASM is generated.

 ```
 [package]